viktorexe/viktorexe/README.md

 # 👋 Hey there, I'm Viktor!

-I'm a Computer Science student at Manipal University Jaipur, specializing in AI and Machine Learning.
+Im a Computer Science student at Manipal University Jaipur, specializing in AI and Machine Learning.
 By day, I build websites professionally, and by night I create cool Discord bots.
 I love turning ideas into reality with code!

 ### What I Do
 - 🎓 Studying AI/ML at university